BU-Spark-Learning-Ambassadors/git-level-3/README.md

 # Git Level 3

 In this challenge, you will demonstrate advanced Git skills by managing a collaborative project, resolving conflicts, and maintaining a clean repository history.
+Follow the instructions found in the repository to complete this level.

 ## Requirements